Siddharth-Chandel/Gmail-Cleaner/README.md

 ## 🛠 Skills
 - Python
-- Flask
-- SQL
-- Statistic
-- Artificial Intelligence
-- Machine Learning
-- ML Model Cloud Deployment
-- Deep Learning
-- Computer Vision
-- Natural Language Processing
+- Database
 - Data Science
-- Feature Engineering
-- Web Scrapping
 - Automation
-- Streamlit
-- Power BI
+- Linux

 ## Other Common Github Profile Sections
 👩‍💻 I'm a student...

-🧠 I'm currently learning Data Science...
+🧠 I'm currently practicing Data Science...

-👯‍♀️ I'm looking to collaborate on real projects...
+👯‍♀️ I'm looking to do collaboration on real-life projects...

 🤔 I'm looking for help for getting internships...